Syfy: Programming

 Syfy's original programming includes made-for-cable movies, miniseries, and television series.
 Under NBCUniversal ownership, the channel has expanded into general-interest programming outside of the sci-fi genre to target a more mainstream audience.
 Such programming has included crime dramas, WCG Ultimate Gamer, and professional wrestling from WWE (including ECW, NXT, and SmackDown).

 Syfy has been used for overflow sports and sports entertainment programming from its sister networks.
 It has participated in NBC Sports' "Championship Sunday" effort to broadcast all matches on the final matchday of the Premier League soccer season across NBCUniversal cable networks.
-In February 2022, WWE Raw and NXT aired on Syfy for two weeks due to USA Network's broadcasts of the 2022 Winter Olympics; this was repeated during the 2024 Summer Olympics.
+In February 2022, WWE Raw and NXT aired on Syfy for two weeks due to USA Network's broadcasts of the 2022 Winter Olympics; this was repeated during the 2024 Summer Olympics and again for WWE SmackDown during the 2026 Winter Olympics.

 Animation

 During its early years, Syfy aired anime films and original video animations on early Saturday morning under the title of Saturday Anime.
 On June 11, 2007, the channel launched a weekly two-hour programming block called "Ani-Monday", featuring English dubs of various anime series licensed by Manga Entertainment.
 During February 2008, the channel also aired anime on Tuesday nights in a second programming block.
 In July 2009, Syfy announced that they had renewed and expanded their licensing agreement with Manga Entertainment to add a two-hour block of horror anime (also called "Ani-Monday") to sister channel Chiller.
 Syfy's anime block was later moved to Thursday nights, starting March 14, 2011, where it remained until all anime programming was dropped on June 9, 2011.

 On April 20, 2019, Syfy launched a new late night adult animation block called TZGZ which aired until March 13, 2021.